thesadru/genshinstats/README.md

 Crediting is appreciated.

 # CHANGELOG
+## 1.4.9
+- Added support for the genshin map
+- Made `daily_reward_info` return a namedtuple
 ## 1.4.8
 - Fixed support for chinese accounts
 - Made sure that None returns do not get cached
 ## 1.4.7
 - Added `install_cache` for installing a cache into the entire library
 ## 1.4.6.1
-- Added an error for when you don't have a hoyolab account created.
+- Added an error for when you don't have a hoyolab account created
 ## 1.4.6
 - Added several new log related endpoints
     - get_primogem_log, get_resin_log, get_crystal_log